 Set the scheduled action definitions.

-You can set the Start Vusers, Duration, and Stop Vusers actions for the scenario schedules from either the Global Schedule grid, or by manipulating the Interactive Schedule graph.
-When you set the definitions from the graph, the Global Schedule grid properties adjust accordingly.
+You can set the Start Vusers, Duration, and Stop Vusers actions for the scenario schedules from the Global Schedule grid.

 You will now set the definitions so that the Global Schedule grid will look as below.